A criterion for density of the isoperiodic leaves in rank 1 affine invariant suborbifolds: Introduction

-Here, projectively dense means that the leaf of any surface $(X,\omega)$ is dense in the locus of surfaces in $\M$ that have the same area as $(X,\omega)$.
-Equivalently, the projection of $\FM_X$ in $\mathbb{P}\M$ is dense.
-This has to do with the fact that the area of a tranlsation surface can be computed only with its absolute periods and thus the area function is constant along the leaves of the $\M$-isoperiodic foliation.
-See definition \ref{projectivedensity} for more details.
-The proof of theorem \ref{A} relies on the fact that for a surface with a cylinder decomposition provided by property $\mathcal{P}$, the associated horocycle orbit is approximable by $\M$-isoperiodic deformations and thus is contained in the closure of its $\M$-isoperiodic leaf.
-We show that this can be done in a direction where of the horocycle orbit closure coincide with the whole $\SL$ orbit closure, concluding the proof.
+Here, projectively dense means that the leaf of any surface $q$ is dense in the locus of surfaces in $\M$ that have the same area as $q$.
+Equivalently, the projection of $\FM_q$ in $\mathbb{P}\M$ is dense.
+This has to do with the fact that the area of a translation surface can be computed only with its absolute periods and thus the area function is constant along the leaves of the $\M$-isoperiodic foliation.
+See Definition \ref{projectivedensity} for more details.
+The proof of Theorem \ref{A} relies on the fact that for a surface $q$ with a cylinder decomposition provided by property $\mathcal{P}$, certain deformations tangent to $\FM$ accumulate on the horocycle orbit of $q$.
+These deformations are usually referred to as the Real Rel flows, see for instance \cite{hooper2015rel}.
+From this, we deduce that the horocycle orbit is actually contained in the closure of the leaf of $q$ and with a bit more work using the geodesic flow, we show that the whole $\SL$-orbit closure is, concluding the proof.
 We then give examples of affine invariant orbifolds that have property $\mathcal{P}$ and others that do not.
-Special attention is dedicated to Prym eigenforms of genus 3 and we show the following:
+Special attention is dedicated to Prym eigenforms of genus 2 and 3 and we show the following: